mariusz-kabala/gtms-frontend/README.md

 npm run build
 ```

+# ENVIRONMENT VARIABLES

+Some app functionalities like for example social login with Facebook or Google require configuration.
+In dev mode config is taken from `.env` file.
+That file is in `.gitignore` but example with list of needed varables can be found in `.env.example`.
+Please create your local version of `.env` file in order to have fully working application, running locally in dev mode

 # Repository rules (Code Style)

 ### Code is auto-formatted by prettier, you can use any code style, your commit will be formatted before commiting to the repo